 with all of our news and notices, follow up on

 THIS IS THE OFFICIAL WEBSITE OF THE VOLUNTEER ORGANISATION WHICH SUPPORTS THE WEARDALE RAILWAY

 The Weardale Railway is an 18 mile heritage line which runs from a connection with the main railway network at Bishop Auckland in County Durham to Eastgate in the Weardale Area of Outstanding Beauty.
-At the moment a seasonal service of heritage passenger trains is operated over the 16 mile section between Stanhope and Bishop Auckland.
-These services are operated by a subsidiary of the Weardale Railway Trust.
-Click Here to find out more
+At the moment a 16 mile section between Stanhope and Bishop Auckland has been restored for passenger and freight use.

-At the moment the regular passenger services are operated by a Heritage diesel unit which provides excellent views of the outstanding Dales scenery and the multiple river crossings.
-There are plans to reintroduce steam hauled services in the near future using a locomotive owned by the Weardale Railway Trust and which is currently under repair.
-Further details can be found Here
+The seasonal passenger services are operated by a Heritage diesel units which provide excellent views of the outstanding Dales scenery and the multiple river crossings.
+There are plans to reintroduce steam hauled services in the future using a locomotive owned by the Weardale Railway Trust and which is currently under repair.

 The headquarters of the railway are at Stanhope station.
 The station and café are currently closed to the public.
 Map below.